JohnCoene/cicerone/docs/docs/guide/basics.md

 shinyApp(ui, server)
 ```

-Let's a guide to walk users through.
-We'll pretend this app is truly complicated and that we want to force users to go through the guide before they can interact with our app by setting `allow_close` to `TRUE`.
+Let's create a guide to walk users through.
+We'll pretend this app is truly complicated and that we want to force users to go through the guide before they can interact with our app by setting `allow_close` to `FALSE`.
 ```r
 library(cicerone)